Investing in the Joy of

 no sequence that made sense to us- today geometry, tomorrow calculus, the

-day trig.
-It is an old British system that was brought in and has
+next day trig.
+It is an old British system that was brought in

 survived Apartheid.